astropy/ccdproc/docs/reduction_toolbox.rst

 .. note::

-    A significant error in `~ccdproc.cosmicray_lacosmic` in version 2.1 of ccdproc.
-By default, `~ccdproc.cosmicray_lacosmic` multiplies the image by the gain; prior to version 2.1 it did so without changing the units of the image.
+    By default, `~ccdproc.cosmicray_lacosmic` multiplies the image by the gain; prior to version 2.1 it did so without changing the units of the image which could result in incorrect results.

     There are two ways to correctly invoke `~ccdproc.cosmicray_lacosmic`: